yixuan/spectra/quick-start.md

 for symmetric matrices, and [GenEigsSolver](https://spectralib.org/doc/classSpectra_1_1GenEigsSolver.html) for general matrices.
-Member functions of this object can then be called to conduct the computation and to retrieve the eigenvalues and/or eigenvectors.
+Member functions of this object can then be called to conduct the computation and retrieve the eigenvalues and/or eigenvectors.

 ### Solvers